-You only need one of these events to occur, and the cost of running your own in-house telemarketer has risen to $70/hour or more.
-If two of these events were to happen, your costs will jump to over $80/hour – especially if you have to replace under-performing telemarketers more than once per year, the costs go up even further.
+When one of the above events occurs, the cost of running your own in-house lead generation rises to at least $70/hour.
+When two of these events occur, your costs jump to over $80/hour.
+If you have to replace under-performing telemarketers more than once per year, the costs go up even further.

-So, when you look at the cost of an in-house solution compared with an outsourced one, remember to factor in all of the “invisible” costs.
-When you do this, you’ll see that the costs of outsourced versus keeping it in-house are actually very similar – and with an outsourced solution, all of the headaches disappear, to be replaced by peace of mind that a professional service provider is looking after all of these “headaches” for you.
+So, when you look at the real costs of an in-house lead generation solution compared with an outsourced one, you’ll see that they are actually very similar.
+But with an outsourced solution all of the headaches disappear, replaced by peace of mind that a professional lead generation/inside sales provider is looking after all of the issues for you.

 Keeping in mind the real costs, if you still want to run your own in-house lead generation team, don’t hesitate to get in touch with me via LinkedIn or email firstname.lastname@example.org and I’ll send you a copy of my book “The Ultimate Guide to B2B Sales Prospecting” which will help guide you in setting this up and avoiding many of the common pitfalls.